md-rejoyan-islam/change-background-color-by-giving-input-hex-code-or-click-change-color-button/README.md

-## Change Background Color By Clicking & code copy
+## Change Background Color By Clicking Or Giving Input Hex Color code
 ****

 ### Using Tools